-- Reducing the discount rate applied to DC draws from 26% to 10% has generated \$8.242 million of additional development charges, which has freed up debt room to allow increased funding for SOGR needs.
-The additional debt room freed up has been allocated to the following initiatives: - \$3.347million for increased spending on Multi-Branch Minor Renovation Program to address SOGR and accessibility requirements; - \$1.0 million for the Agincourt renovation project, along with an additional \$1.297 million of section 37 funds, to address a large SOGR backlog; - \$0.690 million for Dawes Road towards the purchase of land for the project; - \$1.727 million for Northern District to start in 2020 (1 year deferral) instead of 2021; - \$1.478 million for partial funding of SOGR needs at Perth/Dupont (\$0.215 million), Brookbanks (\$0.878 million) and Centennial (\$0.385 million) projects.
-These capital projects were initially introduced with no debt funding, but the amount of debt now allocated represents the estimated SOGR needs which have been identified and would have been addressed by TPL.
+- \$3.347 million towards Multi-Branch Minor Renovation Program to address SOGR and accessibility; - \$1.0 million for the Agincourt renovation project, along with an additional \$1.297 million of section 37 funds, to address a large SOGR backlog; - \$0.690 million for Dawes Road towards the purchase of land; - \$1.727 million for Northern District to start in 2020 (1 year deferral) instead of 2021; - \$1.478 million for partial funding of SOGR needs at Perth/Dupont (\$0.215 million), Brookbanks (\$0.878 million) and Centennial (\$0.385 million) projects.
+These capital projects were initially introduced with no debt funding, but the amount of debt now allocated represents the estimated SOGR needs, which have been identified and would have been addressed by TPL.